dbrennand/virustotal-python/README.md

 ## Changelog

 * 0.1.0 - Added support for the VirusTotal v3 API.
-Changed the library considerably (new usage, tests etc).
+Changed the library considerably (new usage, examples, tests etc).

 * 0.0.9 - Update dependencies for security vulnerability.